bem/bem-xjst/migration/README.md

 `cd ../`

-`./migration/lib/index.js --lint --input ./path-to-templates/ --from 0 --to 8`
+`./migration/lib/index.js --lint --input ./path-to-templates/ --from 7 --to 8`

 where
+ * `lint` lint option (if not present script will rewrite your templates)
+ * `input` path to templates (relative to current directory or absolute)
- * `0` is major version from
+ * `7` is major version from.
+If you specify `0` common check will be included.
  * `8` is major to lint.

 Result of linting is console warning like this: